 - Academic Assembly

 - CSS/Financial Assistance Assembly

 - Counseling and Admission Assembly

-Representatives share in the governance of the College Board and define its core strengths and values.
-They provide a direct link between institutions and the College Board.
+Representatives share in the governance of College Board and define its core strengths and values.
+They provide a direct link between institutions and College Board.
 Representatives attend regional and national assembly meetings to give voice to concerns and cast votes on behalf of institutions.